LegioN2004/dotfiles/README.md

 # dotfiles
-my dotfiles for ubuntu and windows machine
+my dotfiles for linux and windows machine

 ## Here is an image of unixporn sht (my first and last one)